To get started using Puppet, you must first complete the initial installation and setup process.

 - Installing PuppetDB (optional)

 puppetservercomponent of the Puppet platform is available only for Linux.
 The

 puppet-agentcomponent is available independently for over 30 platforms and architectures, including Windows and macOS.
-For more information on Puppet's packages, see Puppet packages and versions.
+For more information on Puppet's packages, see Puppet platform lifecycle.

 1. Enable the Puppet platform repository

 Enabling the Puppet platform repository makes the components needed for installation available on your system.
 The process for enabling the repository varies based on your package management system.

 |Package management system||URL naming convention||URL example|

 (Used with Red Hat operating systems such as Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server.)